rahulgopinath/rahulgopinath.github.io/index.md

 ![Evocative Expressions](/resources/ewok.webp)

-The example above shows a simple evocative expression that guarantees that the inputs produced from the corresponding evocative grammar will have at least one empty key, and no _null_ key values.
+The example above shows a simple evocative expression that specializes a base JSON grammar.
+The corresponding evocative grammar guarantees that the inputs produced will have at least one empty key (the first evocative pattern in the _where_ clause), and no _null_ key values (the second evocative pattern in the _where_ clause, negated).
+While the evocative patterns can be written by hand, they can also be mined from existing bugs by simply using the DDSET algorithm.
 These evocative expressions can not only be used as precise generators but also as supercharged semantic pattern matchers similar to Semgrep.